 The following timeline will guide you through events at Buzludzha, from the 1971 decision to build a grand Memorial House, through the monument's complicated construction process and subsequent inauguration, all the way up to its present-day status.

 1971: STOILOV'S PROPOSAL

 These revised designs featured a saucer-shaped body, with the star mounted in a conjoined tower.
-The design was developed further in consideration of the strong winds on Buzludzha Peak, and the architect eventually decided to build the tower outside the saucer in order to improve overall stability.
+Due to the strong winds on the mountain peak, however, Stoilov eventually decided to build the tower outside the saucer in order to improve overall stability.